ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

                 # ...

                 # Step 4
-                # Make sure that all loggings are uploaded to W&B backend.
+                # Make sure that all loggings are uploaded to the W&B backend.
                 if train.get_context().get_world_rank() == 0:
                     wandb.finish()